feature-engine/feature_engine/README.md

 data_encoded = rare_encoder.transform(data)
 ```

-See more usage examples in the jupyter notebooks in the example section
+See more usage examples in the jupyter notebooks in the example folder of this repository, or in the documentation: http://feature-engine.readthedocs.io

-### Examples

-You can find jupyter notebooks in the examples folder, with directions on how to use this package and its multiple transformers.

 ### License